Karpowership: Powership

 The freighter Melpomeni was acquired in 2009 by Karpowership with the purpose to turn her into a floating power plant sailing under the Liberian flag.
 She was renamed Karadeniz Powership Doğan Bey after Nuri Doğan Karadeniz, the COO of the company.

-In May 2009, the Sedef Shipyard in Tuzla, Istanbul, was commissioned with the task to convert a cargo ship into a Powership by installing the needed engine-generators, transformers, and the electric switchboards on board.
+In May 2009, the Sedef Shipyard in Tuzla, Istanbul, was commissioned with the task to convert a cargo ship into a Powership by installing the needed engine generators, transformers, and the electric switchboards on board.

 Karadeniz Powership Doğan Bey is the first of its kind, a Powership with dual-fuel diesel engines capable of operating on natural gas as well.
 Aboard the vessel, twelve 10.53 MW generator units are installed.
 Three units are present in each one of the ship's four holds, with the fans and funnels being mounted on deck.

 Bureau Veritas, an international certification agency with experience in overseeing both shipbuilding and power plant development, classified the vessel following its conversion as a "special service-floating power plant".

+In 2024, Karpowership launched Africa’s first LNG-to-power project in Senegal, supplying gas to a floating power plant via a floating storage and regasification unit (FSRU).

+In August 2025, Karpowership, through its subsidiary BKPS, signed an agreement with Iraq’s Ministry of Electricity to provide up to 590 MW of electricity using two powerships stationed at ports in Basra.